Woodside, Aberdeen: Schools

+Dóxa Theó Christian School is the first Classical Christian school in Scotland.
+It is run by Grace Baptist Church Aberdeen and takes children from the ages of 4 to 11.

 Woodside Library

 Designed by the architect Arthur Clyne, the library was built in 1882.

 It was originally named Anderson library after Sir John Anderson, who was born and raised in Woodside.
 He gifted the library to the people of Woodside in perpetuity along with 50,000 volumes.
 It is a large granite building styled like a church.

 By 1932 Woodside Library was the biggest branch library in Aberdeen, with around 70,000 books borrowed each year.